ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 2. Select **Edit** to review and specify the information.
 3. If you enter or change information, click **Save**.

-If you do not want to order Veeam, toggle its switch off.

 ## Ordering Veeam for an existing instance
 {: #veeam_ordering-existing}